As an agronomist at CIRAD

 My portfolio gathers pictures taken since 2010 in several African countries (Benin, Ivory Coast, Kenya, Burkina Faso, Senegal) and other fields (Yemen, Corsica).

-- The "Agri-reports" section offers cross-cutting reports on African agriculture and development based on series of images taken in different places and at different times.
+- The "MACRO-STORIES" section offers cross-cutting reports on African agriculture and development based on series of images taken in different places and at different times.

-- The "Food stories" section gathers short stories based on one-off field experiences.
+- The "MICRO-STORIES" section gathers short stories based on one-off field experiences.

 - The "farmers in transition" section offers a curious face-to-face encounter with African farmers who are innovating in the direction of agroecology.